 Francis Sultana was set up his studio in 2009 to create interiors for many of his major art collector clients.
 Alongside the interior’s projects, the atelier also produces annual collections of bespoke and limited-edition luxury furniture and textiles under the Francis Sultana brand.
 Francis designs across interiors, furniture, lighting, and accessories and has created key pieces for important historical interiors such as Spencer House.

 Inspired by nature, made by hand and shaped by steam, the Tom Raffield in Cornwall incorporates innovative steam bending techniques and sustainable contemporary design practices to create modern wooden furniture and lighting.
-With an experimental workshop set among six acres of ancient Cornish woodland, Tom Raffield designs are synonymous with nature, created as sculptural pieces of art inspired by the natural environment around them.
+With an experimental workshop set among six acres of ancient Cornish woodland, the luxury furniture brand designs’ are synonymous with nature, created as sculptural pieces of art inspired by the natural environment around them.

 Doshi Levien is an internationally acclaimed design studio founded by designers Nipa Doshi and Jonathan Levlen.
 Working across disciplines and industries, Doshi Levien’s work celebrates the hybrid and explores the coming together of cultures, technology, industrial design, and fine craftsmanship.

-Jimmie Martin an established luxury brand since 2004.
-Based in London, United Kingdom, the main focus is on hand painted pieces of modern furniture.
+Jimmie Martin an established luxury furniture brand since 2004.
+Based in London, United Kingdom, the main focus is on hand-painted pieces of modern furniture.
 Known for transforming pieces of furniture into unique design one-off pieces that become personal to their clients.

 Max Rollitt cut his teeth working as an apprentice to Frearson and Hewlett, an antique furniture restoration workshop supporting the top London trade.
 His extensive experience in the field has developed an inherent sensitivity towards the materials and classical architectural elements that are condensed in the decorative arts.
 His classical, elegant aesthetic is teamed with an informal edge, a style that has become his trademark.

 Beaumont & Fletcher’s handmade modern furniture sticks tightly to a brief of traditional methods and materials, made in England, naturally.
 Founder, John Crowell, restored furniture in his youth., spending summer holidays stripping down chaise lounges and rebuilding them under the watchful eye of a retired master upholsterer.
-Naming his company after two successful playwrights, Beaumont & Fletcher’s furniture reflects a dramatic theatrical style.
+Naming his company after two successful playwrights, this luxury furniture brand’s creations reflect a dramatic theatrical style.

 For the first time in the store’s history, Harrods Furniture is bringing its design expertise and renowned eye for style to furniture.
 Having retailed furniture since the early 1880s, the launch of the Harrods of London furniture collection is the first time the iconic retailer has released its own designs.
 The range, designed in-house by Harrods Interiors, draws its aesthetic from Art Deco jewelry and tailoring; comprising upholstery, occasional pieces, and case goods, the pieces ooze timeless style but with unexpected and unique detailing.